Road (Highways Safety) related deaths

 A residential cul-de-sac lacks adequate barriers and standard height kerbing at its end, allowing vehicles to repeatedly enter an adjacent canal, posing a significant safety risk.

-West Sussex County Council has designed and ordered the installation of way-markers and bollards with reflectors at the end of South Bank, with works expected to be completed by 31 July 2025, to provi
+West Sussex County Council describes plans to install additional infrastructure at the end of South Bank, including replacing a missing wooden post with way-markers and installing bollards with reflectors.
+These works are expected to be completed by 31 July 2025.

 Martin Saunders